 In 2009, I left to start a web design business, which allowed me the flexibility to work from home and care for my son.

-As my wife April returned from maternity leave, her bank was bought out—again!
-She ended up a casualty of that second merger.
+As my wife April returned from maternity leave, her bank was bought out a second time.
+She ended up a casualty of that merger.
 We went on to lose our house and much of our savings trying to stay afloat.

 Despite sideways glances from family, we bet on ourselves during tough times.
 I’m proud to say we’re on the other side of that now, but it has been a long hard road.

 April went back to school, earning undergraduate degrees in Economics and Technology & Information Management.
 She birthed our daughter between semesters, never missing a beat.
 Then she followed that act earning a Masters from the School of Information at Berkeley.
-Now she’s working as a senior technology consultant with a top firm.
+Now she’s managing technology projects with a top consulting firm.
 Kicking ass like she always has.

-Our kids are school aged with the little one just starting kindergarten this year.
+Our kids are school aged with the little one in elementary school now.
 Thankfully I am back to writing full-time, currently pursuing publication for my first novel Buried by the Sound.